 Consulting, labour, and professional fees are higher than the same comparative prior period.
 The increase is primarily attributed to an increase in the salaries expense from the employment for senior staff and management.
-In Q215, the Company also increased its use of professionals and consulting expenses compared to Q214.
+In Q315, the Company's use of professionals and consulting expenses were consistent with the prior comparative period.
 In July 2014, the Company paid each director of the Company a \$25,000 directors' fee.
 The directors of the Company suspended their cash compensation from January 1, 2013 to June 2014 in order to assist the Company in its plans to control its operating costs.

-In Q215, insurance, licenses and filing fees were higher compared to Q214.
-The increase is primarily attributed to the filing fees related to the application for the Company's common shares to trade on the OTCQB Marketplace.
-On September 2, 2014, the Company's common shares were approved for trading in the United States on the OTCQB Marketplace under the symbol, CVVUF.
+In Q315, insurance, licenses and filing fees were lower compared to Q314.
+The decrease is primarily attributed to the lising fees related to the application for the Company's common shares to trade on the TSX Venture Exchange.
+On December 30, 2014, the Company's common shares were approved for trading on the TSX Venture Exchange under the symbol, CVV.

-Investor relations expenses were higher in Q215 compared to Q214.
-The increase is primarily attributed to the attendance to two industry investor trade shows, various investor relations publications and consultant services in the quarter.
-During the three months ended October 31, 2013, the Company reduced its discretionary expenditures and financial overheads in order to control its operating costs.
+Investor relations expenses were higher in Q315 compared to Q314.
+The increase is primarily attributed to use of an investor relations consultant in the Q315.
+During the three months ended January 31, 2014, the Company reduced its discretionary expenditures and financial overheads in order to control its operating costs.

-Rent expense was consistent with the same comparative prior period, Q214.
+Rent expense was lower in Q315 compared with the same comparative prior period, Q314.
 The Company sublet its office space in March 2013 in its effort to reduce it cash burn and operating costs going forward.
 The Company is however committed to the full lease amount, not the net for the head lease on the Vancouver office space.